ElDuderino/ElDuderino/README.md

 # ElDuderino

-Lately, I have been focused on LLM/NLP applications
+Lately, I have been focused on LLM/NLP applications (RAG / API augmented LLM).

 I perform R&D and Productization of AI Enabled IoT products and cloud platform.
 I have a keen interest in AI applications for sensors

 ### Working With Daily: